corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 Along with the above configuration, a *network-parameters* configuration file also needs to be created.
 This defines the basic settings for communication across the network along with references to the notaries node info files.
-Therefore it is advisable to register the notaries with the Identity Manager service and generate their node info files prior to starting the network map.
+Therefore it is advisable to register the notaries with the Identity Manager Service and generate their node info files prior to starting the network map.

 The network parameters should contain reference to the notaries node info files.
 The notary node info files should be